-What the researchers did is that they studied how fish oil changed the nerve sensitivity in lab mice.
+The researchers did is that they studied how fish oil changed nerve sensitivity in lab mice.
 These lab mice had diabetes, and they were getting fish oil injections.

 They were compared with a group of healthy mice who actually didn’t get any fish oil supplements.

 Results of the Study